-Currently, legal/administrative deadlines are uncertain.
+Currently, the situation with the legal/administrative deadlines is uncertain.

-The Chamber of Commerce of the Russian Federation indicated that regional chambers of commerce might issue reports on force majeure circumstances if there are appropriate personnel.
-This document attests the existence of force majeure circumstances that do not allow obligations under contracts entered into between Russian legal entities to be fulfilled.
+The Chamber of Commerce of the Russian Federation indicated that the regional Chambers of Commerce may issue reports on force majeure circumstances, if there are appropriate personnel.
+This document attests the existence of force majeure circumstances that does not allow to fulfill obligations under contracts entered into between Russian legal entities.

-In respect of international contracts, a force majeure certificate may confirm force majeure circumstances.
-The Chamber of Commerce of the Russian Federation and its regional units issues it.
-This service is free of charge from 26 March 2020.
+In respect of the international contracts, force majeure circumstances may be confirmed by the force majeure certificate.
+It is issued by the Chamber of Commerce of the Russian Federation and its regional units.
+This service is free of charge starting from 26 March 2020.